Who is 'Baby Yoda' in The Mandalorian? Here are some of our wildest theories so far

 But who is Baby Yoda?
 Where does he come from?
 Is he even a he?
-There's a lot of theories doing the rounds, so we thought we'd collate some our own.
+There are a lot of theories doing the rounds, so we thought we'd collate some of our own.
 We asked the CNET staff to beat around their own Baby Yoda theories.
-Be warned: They range from the reasonable (Yoda's secret child) to the uh... less reasonable (Yoda is a horcrux).
+Be warned: They range from the reasonable (Yoda's secret child) to the, uh... less reasonable (Yoda is a Horcrux).

 Baby Yoda is the lovechild of Yoda and Yaddle